Yemen war sides fail to operate 1st flight as part of truce | Business

 - Yemen

-The flight, with an Amman, Jordan destination, had been planned as part of the U.N.-brokered, 60-day truce agreement that the internationally recognized government and the Houthi rebels struck earlier this month.
+The flight, with an Amman, Jordan destination, had been planned as part of the UN-brokered, 60-day truce agreement that the internationally recognised government and the Houthi rebels struck earlier this month.

+The truce, which went into effect on April 2, is the first nationwide cease-fire in Yemen in six years.

 The conflict has in recent years become a regional proxy war that has killed more than 150,000 people, including over 14.500 civilians.
 It has also created one of the worst humanitarian crises in the world.